Systems and Product Designer

 Figma plugin

-Support for Adaptive UI includes a Figma plugin where designers can apply the same recipes inside Figma as used in the coded components.
-All base and custom components (including Menu shown above) are styled for Adaptive UI.
-For instance, a simple tab navigation form layout using Figma components with Adaptive UI applied:
+Support for Adaptive UI includes a Figma plugin where designers can apply the same recipes inside Figma as in the coded components.
+All base and custom components are styled with Adaptive UI directly in Figma.

 Screenshot of simple UI in light mode